TjarkMiener/BachelorDegreeProject/README.md

 2) BachelorDegreeTalkTjarkMiener.pdf - slides from the defence talk (2014)
 3) bachelorDegreeProjectTjarkMiener.c - programm code for processing the two databases (2014)
 4) FurtherInvestigationTjarkMiener.pdf - explanation of the improvements of the code (2016)
-5) furtherInvestigationTjarkMiener.c - optimized programm code for (2016)
+5) furtherInvestigationTjarkMiener.c - optimized programm code (2016)

 If you want to run the programs with the Einstein@Home and Cornell result databases, please contact 'tjark.miener4692@googlemail.com'.